Helping customers choose the right breakdown cover

 - Generated hypotheses around CTA, microcopy, and layout.

-- Ran sequential A/B tests, using learnings from each iteration to inform the next variant (Control → Iteration 1 → Iteration 2).
+- Ran sequential A/B tests, using learnings to inform each iteration.

 - Combined quantitative results with qualitative signals.